arthur7373/linux-training/level3/3-3-Webserver-Apache.md

 configure the system to use your local DNS server, where you already have `lt01.am` zone.
 * Set current IP address of the server to `www.lt01.am` record in the DNS.
-* If you did everything correct you should be able to
+* If you did everything correct you should be able to open it locally, with `links www.lt01.am`
+* Now try also `links lt01.am`.
+Did it open?
+Why?
+How to fix it?

+### Apache configuration
 Default website location directory is:  `/var/www/html`

 After installation Apache webserver is ready to use by default configuration.